signalshore/signalshore.github.io/content/2019-11-30-Imitation-wont-get-you-there.md

 but I have seem myself do it a lot of times and I have seen other people do it too.

-# Where does this show up in the Tech Industry ?
+# The scene in Tech ?

 Have you seen a popular Youtuber do a _setup tour_.
 Have you seen questions like _which text editor does <insert person here> use_ (I